 In Wabasha, the National Eagle Center is a natural stop for bird-watchers.
-Four bald eagles and a golden eagle are in residence.
+Three bald eagles and a golden eagle are in residence.

 For more, see All eyes on Wabasha.

 Accommodations: Light sleepers should avoid staying close to the rail line, on which trains thunder by all night.
 The Hotel de Ville in Alma is on Main Street and has five suites.

 is closer to the bluffs and has four rooms, three with double